-- 1. Browse the playlist element until the first frame of what will be the second element. - Right-click the element to be split in the playlist grid.
-The Playlist Element contextual menu is displayed. - 3.
-Select Split Element.
+- 1. Browse the playlist element until the first frame of what will be the second element. - 2.
+Right-click the element to be split in the playlist grid.

+3. Select Split Element.

 The playlist element is split at the selected timecode.
 A second element is displayed in the Playlist grid with the same name as the first one.